-Invariance regularized domain randomization [16] uses the following idea: the robustness of a policy can be measured by
+Invariance regularized domain randomization [16] uses the following idea: the robustness of a policy can be measured by loss function, and use it for optimization, thereby ensuring robustness of the learned strategies.

 A similar solution is the following, where the distances are not calculated between the outputs, but between the activations of the last hidden layers instead [17], which can be seen as a high level representation of the input.
 This helps to avoid the situation where the two parts of the loss function have opposite effects, therefore in this case increasing the strength of the regularization parameter does not cause a performance drop when comparing with [16], as it is shown in the appendix.
 Another work proposes this same method [18], however an interesting detail is that they use a randomly initialized convolutional layers for data augmentation.